 Get Christmas off to a magical start with a visit to Santa’s grotto at the Royal Albert Hall.
 Meet Father Christmas from 21st November - 22nd December, operate Santa’s sleigh, tuck into pick ‘n’ mix and receive a photo and gift.
 Visits last around 1 hour and 15 minutes and tickets go on sale later this year.

 For the ultimate Christmas fun in London, visit Winter Wonderland for free at Hyde Park, home to the biggest pop-up ice-skating rink in the UK.
 Enjoy the ice bar, circus shows, Christmas markets and fairground rides with all of the family from 22nd November - 6th January 2019.

 See Hogwarts transformed into a magical snowy setting from 17th November - 27th January at the Harry Potter Studio Tour.
 The Great Hall is decorated for the Yule Ball, Gryffindor common room is dressed for the season and a model of Hogwarts is draped in snow.
 Adult tickets start at £39 and the visit lasts around 3.5 hours.

 The Natural History Museum is the perfect backdrop for a skate and mate date.
 Surrounded by frosted trees, mulled wine and toasted marshmallows, put your skating talent to the test and warm up in the Cafe Bar.
-Book your ice-skating slot before you visit when tickets go on sale towards the end of the year.
+Book your ice-skating slot before you visit and experience one of the best things to do in London at Christmas.

-Christmas is the best time of year to tuck in to hearty meals and delicious Christmas treats, so indulge in Christmas dinner, afternoon tea or a tasty mince pie in London.
+The Christmas season in London is the best time of year to tuck-in to hearty meals and delicious Christmas treats.
+Indulge in Christmas dinner, afternoon tea or a tasty mince pie during your Christmas days out in London.